caio-ferreira-dev/bat-pass-app/README.md

 # bat-pass-app
-A project provided by DIO that's a secure password generator
+A React Native project provided by DIO that's a secure password generator